opensearch-project/logstash-output-opensearch/README.md

 ## Welcome!

 **logstash-output-opensearch** is a community-driven, open source fork logstash-output-elasticsearch licensed under the [Apache v2.0 License](LICENSE).
 For more information, see [opensearch.org](https://opensearch.org/).

+The logstash-output-opensearch plugin helps to ship events from Logstash to OpenSearch cluster.

 ## Project Resources